-A Level Assessment Weight Unit 1 The Legal System and Criminal Law Written Exam 33.3% Unit 2 Law Making and the Law of Tort Written Exam 33.3% Unit 3 The Nature of Law and Human Rights Law Written Exam 33.3%
+A Level Unit 1 The Legal System and Criminal Law Written Exam 33.3% Unit 2 Law Making and the Law of Tort Written Exam 33.3% Unit 3 The Nature of Law and Human Rights Law Written Exam 33.3%

-Unit 1 of the A level qualification focuses on the legal system, including the nature of law, the civil and criminal courts, and the legal profession.
+Unit 1 of the A Level qualification focuses on the legal system, including the nature of law, the civil and criminal courts, and the legal profession.
 Learners will also develop knowledge and understanding of criminal law and the skills to apply their legal knowledge to scenario-based situations involving fatal and non-fatal offences against the person, such as ABH and GBH as well as murder and manslaughter.
 Students will also hone their evaluative skills while examining offences against property (Theft, Robbery and Burglary) and criminal defences such as self-defence and consent.

 Unit 2 focuses on Law making in England and Wales.
 Learners will study law making methods and their underpinning concepts.
-Learners will study law making methods and their underpinning concepts.
 They will develop an understanding of legal method and reasoning as used by lawyers and the judiciary.
-This unit also provides an introduction to civil liability while focusing on the rules of tort, liability in negligence, occupiers' liability and remedies.
+This unit also provides an introduction to civil liability while focusing on the rules of tort, liability in negligence, occupiers' liability, and remedies.

-Unit 3 focuses on the nature of law and learners will explore how the law interacts with society, technology, morality and justice.
+Unit 3 focuses on the nature of law and learners will explore how the law interacts with society, technology, morality, and justice.
 Subject studies will include the relationship between law and morals as well as the legal issues surrounding privacy, data protection and cyber-crime.
-Unit 3 also focuses on human rights, including their nature, protection and constitutional position under UK law.
+Unit 3 also focuses on human rights, including their nature, protection, and constitutional position under UK law.
 Specific rights such as the right to liberty and security, the right to a fair trial, the right to respect for family and private life and the right to freedom of expression are explored in detail.
 Learners will develop knowledge and understanding of human rights law, the skills to apply their legal knowledge to scenario-based situations and gain a critical awareness of the present state of human rights law.

-A level law is recognized by Higher and Further Education providers and valued by employers.
-Many students who study law at A level go on to study it at university, in previous years over half of our A level law students went on to study law or law-related courses at university.
-Related careers also include journalism, human resources and local government.
+A Level Law is recognized by Higher and Further Education providers and valued by employers.
+Many students who study law at A Level go on to study it at university.
+Over half of the 46 year 13 students who studied law last year applied for law or law-related courses at university, while 2015 saw our first A Level law student accepted to study Jurisprudence at Cambridge University.
+Related careers also include journalism, human resources, and local government.